alaingiorgetti/enum/Why3/README.md

 1. If Docker is not installed, follow the instructions at [https://docs.docker.com/install/linux/docker-ce/ubuntu/](https://docs.docker.com/install/linux/docker-ce/ubuntu/) to install Docker

 2. Copy enum-master.zip in your personal folder (~/)

 3. Open a terminal in your personal folder

-4. Extract the archive
+4. Extract the archive:

     zip enum-master.zip -d enum-master

-5. Enter the folder
+5. Enter the folder:

     cd enum-master/Why3

    If you have chosen another location than your personal folder or another folder name than *enum-master*, just adapt accordingly the path ~/enum-master in the file gui.sh.

-6. Build the Docker image
+6. If you already have a Docker image named *proofimg*, replace *proofimg* by another name in Makefile and gui.sh.
+Then build the Docker image:

     make build

+7. If you already have a Docker container named *proofctr*, replace *proofctr* by another name in Makefile and gui.sh.
+Then create the Docker container:

+    bash gui.sh

-7. Create the Docker container.
-Its folder /home/opam/app/enum-master/ will contain a complete copy of the project. bash gui.sh
+   Its folder /home/opam/app/enum-master/ will contain a complete copy of the project.

-8. Run the container, attached to the terminal make start (you are in the Docker container)
+8. Run the container, attached to the terminal

+    make start (you are in the Docker container)

 9. Apply steps 1-3 of the method with installed tools (finally quit the container with `exit`)